Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 If you’re thinking now, ‘but I can’t play, I’m terrible’ – who cares?
 As long as you’re having fun doing it, that’s what matters.

-If you don’t have a camera, honestly, the quality of your phone pictures is probably enough.
+If you don’t have a camera, honestly, your phone pictures’ quality is probably enough.

 When you want to learn more about photography, check out YouTube for some videos on it or head to your local Apple store for a free class.